 The result of applying a kernel $\omega$ with dilation $d$ to a time series $T$ at offset $i$ is defined by:

-The feature vectors are then used to train a Ridge Classifier using cross-validation to train the $L_2$-regularisation parameter $\alpha$.
-A logistic regression classifier is suggested as a replacement for larger datasets.
-The combination of ROCKET with logistic (RIDGE) regression is conceptually the same as a single-layer CNN with randomly initialised kernels and softmax loss.
+The feature vectors are then used to train a Ridge classifier using cross-validation to train the $L_2$-regularisation parameter $\alpha$.
+A Logistic Regression classifier is suggested as a replacement for larger datasets.
+The combination of ROCKET with Logistic (RIDGE) Regression is conceptually the same as a single-layer Convolutional Neural Network with randomly initialised kernels and softmax loss.